KMXKUN002/EEE3097S-dronecamera/README.rst

 This API uses the class DroneCamera from dronecamera.py.

+The class DroneCamera uses its attribute camera:PiCamera.

+The existing method capture() is used to capture frames from the camera into a byte buffer.
+The frames from this buffer can be called by the user to get a livestream.

 Methods:
         __enter__() -- Initialises a 640x480 video stream.
 Resolution may be modified in code.